BaoBao0926/BaoBao0926.github.io/_pages/about.md

         </div>

         <p class="research-description">
-          This work presents a systematic comparison of three geometry rendering optimization systems: Unity Global's Level of Detail, Tuanjie Engine's  Virtual Geometry, and Unreal Engine 5's Nanite.
-Using benchmark scenes with ten 3D models containing three million polygons each, the study evaluates FPS, GPU, CPU, and memory usage across multiple viewing distances.
-The results show that Nanite achieves the best overall performance, while Tuanjie's Virtual Geometry outperforms Unity's LOD for distant objects but performs worse at close viewing distances.
+          This work compares Unity Global's Level of Detail, Tuanjie Engine's Virtual Geometry, and Unreal Engine 5's Nanite across FPS, GPU, CPU, and memory usage.
+The results show that Nanite achieves the best overall performance, while Tuanjie's Virtual Geometry is stronger than Unity LOD at distant views but weaker at close range.
         </p>

         <div class="research-links">